Looking to transform your chest of drawers? This pink chest of drawers started out as plain Mexican Pine but wait until you see the result…

 Pretty in pink

-My go-to paint brand is Fusion Mineral Paint.
-I discovered them this year and haven’t looked back.
-It took three coats of Damask which is a lovely dusky pink.
 I also painted the dovetail joints to highlight them, as they’re a nice bit of character for an otherwise quite plain set of drawers.

 Fusion doesn’t need a sealer but when I sell a piece I want the reassurance that it will be as durable as possible.
 I sealed this with Polyvine’s Wax Finish Varnish and did two coats on the top for extra protection.

-I noticed after painting that the two small top drawers didn’t sit flush with the frame.
+After painting, I noticed that the two small top drawers didn’t sit flush with the frame.
 They stuck out by about an inch.
 I assumed something was caught or broken.
 But after an investigation, it was where the wooden runners stopped which meant that they just did stick out.

 I used a coping saw to cut about an inch off of the runner so the drawers lined up properly.
 I still don’t know whether this was a manufacturing mistake or the work of a design genius who I don’t understand.
 Either way, I think I improved it.